tauri-apps/create-tauri-app/packages/cli/node/README.md

 <br>

 You can also directly specify the project name, package manager and the template you want to use via additional command line options.
-For example, to scaffold a Vue project in a `my-tauri-app` directory, using `pnpm`, run:
+For example, to scaffold a Svelte project in a `my-tauri-app` directory, run:

 ```bash